ivolucien/log-hindsight/README.md

 | `rules`           | Rules for writing and buffer limits   | `{ write: { level: 'info' }`       |
 | `moduleLogLevel`  | log-hindsight diagnostic log level    | `'error'`                          |

-Configuration defaults are merged by priority:
+Configuration defaults are merged in this order:
  - constructor parameter is top priority, if any
  - else the NODE_ENV variable if there's a match in config.js
  - otherwise the default values in config.js - which are also the production env defaults